sjg918/kitti-scc-5dof/README.md

 I have no excuse.
 Sorry. </br>

 # Problem 2
 There are personal information in the GY dataset.
-(Vehicle license plate, identifiable face) </br>
+(Vehicle registration plate, identifiable face) </br>
 Therefore, I cannot in any way provide experiments on the GY dataset. </br>
 I apologize for any inconvenience. </br>